Vheey77/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 (10) Print the result of BREATH to the power LOVE
 (11) Changing binary to decimal
-(12) Printing all possible combinations of two letters, except oo
+(12) Printing all possible combinations of two letters, except oo (13) Printing a number with two decimal places, followed by a new line